jg-digital-media/jgdm-100DaysOfCode/work/working.md

 + Repository URL: https://github.com/jg-digital-media/jgdm-100DaysOfCode
 + Project URL: https://projects.jonniegrieve.co.uk/react-scoreboard/

+## Day 26

+Well, I thought I've made a bit of a mess of trying to add my Create React App project to the repo.
+Something I probably shouldn't have done anyway but I have untracked files in my Git project folder despite the fact everything seems to be included in the repository.
+And I can't clear them, even after untracking all the files from the root and adding them to the stage again.

+Then I simply closed VS Code and restarted.
+All gone.

+.gitignore is still in place on my node_modules folder.
+Rookie mistakes  :)

 ## Day 25

 + Data is handled in React with Props and State